 Which countries make it easy to get a work visa?
-Not currently the United States, after President Trump suspended the issuing of new H-1B work visas at least until the end of 2020.
+Not currently the United States.
+Although former President Trump’s H-1B visa suspension has been lifted, getting a US work visa is still a lottery.

-You can still get a top-class education at a business school in the US on a F-1 student visa, but if you’re an international candidate wanting a to start a new career there too, you may be forced to reconsider depending on your intended start date.
+You can get a top-class education at a business school in the US on a F-1 student visa, but if you’re an international candidate wanting a to start a new career there too, you may be forced to reconsider.

 Here’s six of the easiest countries to get a work visa.
 Take a look and you might just consider a new destination for your business school degree.